 How to Join

-Walk into a club
+Walk into a club (no firearms licence)

 Where a person attends a TCTA Club (and usually with another Australian Clay Target Association (ACTA) member) and who does not hold a firearms licence nor has been otherwise disqualified or suspended from holding a firearms licence and wants to have a try at clay target shooting on the day, the person complete the Application for Exemption on the day and prior to shooting.